nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

 - lists kept up to date with graph queries
 - edit cards from on the road to run batch jobs
+- some cards can be like a data pipeline with data pushed from servers periodically with crons
 - numbering sequentially based on timestamps can be an arbitrary ordering imposed on zettels
 - SaaS visual link editor for zettelkasten
   - is this the right word?